US patent 10056184; EPO application number 3365901;

 The respective covers are typically composed of adjacent cover panels when the segments are connected to define the ring.

 Typically, a pair of cap rings are constructed from connected segments and positioned on opposite sides of a toroidal core with outward protrusions aligned.
-Typically, an even number of segments are connected to make each ring.
+An even number of segments are connected to make each ring.
 Wire is wound contiguously around alternating segments to define the primary windings, with N windings per segment.
 Wire is wound contiguously around the remaining segments, in multiples of N windings per segment, to define the secondary windings.
 Typically, all of the windings may be accomplished from a single bobbin or shuttle in one contiguous bobbin winding operation, with wire guided from one segment to the next through the groove or gap between the two opposite core caps.
 The wire is typically cut or severed to isolate the primary windings from the secondary windings, and the wound core may then be wrapped in insulation to define a toroidal transformer.
 In some of the winding tool may be utilized to facilitate core winding.
 Coils so wound retain the advantages of toroidal transformers while enjoying the benefits of being lighter, Smaller, more efficient and quieter than E-I laminate cores.
 Cores so wound exhibit reduced interwinding leakage current when compared with standard wound toroidal transformer cores.

 Summary: Segmented Core Cap Advantages

 If a segment core cap can be designed that meets safety agencies specifications for creepage and clearance, then manufacturing time is reduced because: